-Nebaj is a small town and the base for exploring the Ixil Region in Guatemala.
-Check out our travel guide & find out the best budget accommodation & food options as well as all the things to do in Nebaj.
+Nebaj, Guatemala is a small town and the base for exploring the unique Ixil Region.
+Check out our travel guide & find out the best things to do in Nebaj.

-The central plaza is the place to be, and be seen if you live in Nebaj.
+The central plaza is the place to be, and be seen if you live in Nebaj, Guatemala.

 Everyone congregates here at some point during the day since it has: